These days therapy isn’t necessarily hour-long sessions with a client in your office.

 Second, you want to make sure you have a solid support network of other therapists to consult.
 If you don’t have that network in place, please get working on that before you engage in these new platforms.
 If you’ve already started, get that network together now.

-Third, You’ll need to be aware that you probably won’t have a lot of access to your client information.
+Third, you’ll need to be aware that you probably won’t have a lot of access to the client information you’re used to seeing.
 These platforms are great for anonymity, which can be a really awesome tool for your clients.
-Some of them will feel more comfortable sharing and being honest because they know you have limited info.
-Some of them may never have considered therapy without the choice to remain anonymous.
+Some clients will feel more comfortable sharing and being honest because they know you have limited info.
+Some clients may never have considered therapy without the choice to remain anonymous.

 Anonymity can be excellent for the therapy process, but it does come with some issues for you to be thinking about:

 You want and need basic client information, like name, phone number, and address.

 Why?
 Because sometimes you get cut-off mid phone call, or the app might stop working, and you’ll need to be able to communicate with your clients if that happens.
 A client might start exhibiting suicidal ideation or you may realize they’re in danger, and you’ll need an address.
 Now plenty of your clients will be happy to give you the basics, so just ask them.

 I’m not saying harass them about it, but as the information is relevant, make a point to ask them again if they’ll share those three things.

 You’ll get to the root of the problem and get the answer you need by simply asking your platform provider what happens in case of a records request.
 For your own peace of mind and for your clients’ sake, you’ll need to know whose responsibility it is get the clients their records and what is revealed in the process.
 If the app says, ‘Well we don’t have anything to give them,” then you know they aren’t keeping records at all, and you’ll need to keep a full record to CYA.
 On the other hand, if they say they can hand over entire transcripts of conversations, then you know that what’s being said isn’t completely private, and you need to pass that information on to clients.